abelberhane/GamerGateHotel/README.md

 Any recommendations, ideas, or comments are more than welcome.

+FlexSlider is the current outstanding item I would like to work on next.

 ****The screenshots below may not reflect the current update and look of the website/code.
+9/28/17
 ![alt text](https://github.com/abelberhane/GamerGateHotel/blob/master/Images/Screenshots/1.png?raw=true)
 ![alt text](https://github.com/abelberhane/GamerGateHotel/blob/master/Images/Screenshots/2.png?raw=true)
 ![alt text](https://github.com/abelberhane/GamerGateHotel/blob/master/Images/Screenshots/3.png?raw=true)